FG approves no work, no pay principle during labour strikes

 The minister said that the technical committee, which was inaugurated on April 27, 2016, did their work and submitted it to the FEC in October 2017.

-“FEC in turn impaneled a committee of 10, which I chaired to do a government Draft White Paper on those contentious areas that the technical committee had looked at.
+“FEC in turn impanelled a committee of 10, which I chaired to do a government Draft White Paper on those contentious areas that the technical committee had looked at.

 “These contentious areas are enforcement of section 43 of the Trade Dispute Act Law of the Federation 2004; this is the section that deals with lockout of workers by their employers without declaring redundancy appropriately.